LeoYimingLi/LeoYimingLi.github.io/index.md

 IELTS: 7 (Reading 9, Listening 7.5, Speaking 6, Writing 6)
 GRE: 150(VR) + 170(QR) + 3.5(AW)
 I am still preparing for TOEFL and GRE test for future graduate application.

-## Other

-I hope my exchange life in NCTU not only consist of courses-studying but also some participation in lab, which would help me to feel the academic atmosphere here more comprehensively.
-Also I want to improve my research skills to gain more advantages when applying for good graduate programs in the future.